History of Kuwait: Kuwait–Najd War (1919–21)

 The Kuwait-Najd War erupted in the aftermath of World War I, when the Ottoman Empire was defeated and the British invalidated the Anglo-Ottoman Convention.
 The power vacuum, left by the fall of the Ottomans, sharpened the conflict between Kuwait and Najd (Ikhwan).
 The war resulted in sporadic border clashes throughout 1919–20.

+However, Kuwait immensely declined in regional economic importance, mainly due to various trade blockades and the world economic depression.
+The Great Depression negatively impacted Kuwait's economy starting in the late 1920s.
+International trading was one of Kuwait's main sources of income before oil.
+Kuwaiti merchants were mostly intermediary merchants.
+As a result of European decline of demand for goods from India and Africa, the economy of Kuwait suffered.
+The decline in international trade resulted in an increase in gold smuggling by Kuwaiti ships to India.
+Some Kuwaiti merchant families became rich due to gold smuggling to India.